aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 ### What is the technical solution (design) of this feature?

-Advisory information will be available as a static file, served from GitHub.
+Advisory information will be available as a static file on a GitHub repository.
+This file will be automatically synced to an S3 bucket and distributed via CloudFront.
 The CLI will consume this file from and apply a set of filters to narrow down the list of advisories to the context in which it is being run.
 We will also implement some GitHub actions to validate and copy the contents of the file over to the issue.
 For a more detailed explanation, see the Appendix.

 ### Is this a breaking change?